Chenxi

 Research Description

 Chenxi Tang is a professor in the Department of German.
-In his early research, Tang was interested in the roles played by German literature and thought in the self-understanding and self-positioning of Europe in the world.
+In the early phase of his research career, Tang was interested in the roles played by German literature and thought in the self-understanding and self-positioning of Europe in the world.
 His dissertation Writing World History: The Emergence of Modern Global Consciousness in the Late Eighteenth Century (Columbia University 2000) and monograph The Geographic Imagination of Modernity: Geography, Literature and Philosophy in German Romanticism (Stanford UP 2008) study the ways in which Europe created a temporal-spatial framework for itself in the classical-romantic period of German literature and philosophy.

-Professor Tang studied comparative literature, German literature, and philosophy at Peking University, Ludwig-Maximilians-Universität Munich (MA 1993), and Columbia University (PhD 2000).
+Professor Tang studied comparative literature, German literature, and philosophy at Fudan University Shanghai, Peking University, Ludwig-Maximilians-Universität Munich, and Columbia University (PhD 2000).
 He taught at the University of Chicago before joining the Berkeley faculty in 2007.
 He is a recipient of numerous awards, including Alexander von Humboldt Research Fellowship, UC President’s Faculty Research Fellowship, two Mellon Foundation Research Grants, and Research Fellowship at the Hamburg Institute for Advanced Studies.